UCSF-CBI/c4/docs/howto/install-from-source.md

 Default installation instructions, like the ones above, often assume we will install the software as an administrator to a central location available to all users on the system.
 That is not possible to individual users on the cluster.
 Instead, we need to install it to a location where we have permission to create and write files and folders.

 A common pattern is to install into a subfolder in our home folder that reflects the name of the software and its version.
 This way we can have multiple versions of the same software installed at the same time.
-Let install samtools to the following folder:
+Lets install samtools to the following folder:

 ```sh
 [alice@{{ site.devel.name }} samtools-1.14]$ mkdir -p $HOME/software/samtools-1.14